JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 While the cable was electrically crap and literally held together with cheap scotch tape and not much else.
 But if someone I knew had a cool Atari game on a cassette tape, all I needed was a blank tape, that cable and two cassette recorders and some time to dub myself a copy.

 But that is also a long way of saying that dubbing cassette tapes in realtime was/is a very tedious and time consuming process.

+Depending on how big the game was, dubbing tapes could take a lot of time.
+Also, unless your home had two cassette recorders, you had to borrow a cassette recorder from someone and that became a whole production.

+At the end of the day, cassette tapes for data sucked and my dream as a kid was getting a disk drive.
+But they were expensive and my family was poor.

+The base model Atari 810 disk drive retailed for around $299 back in the early 1980s and that was basically close to the cost of the Atari 400 I had.

+My $2 a week allowance was good for small kid things, but even if I didn’t spend it it would take me nearly 3 years to save that up on my own.

+So I was resigned to my life of being stuck with data cassettes for the glorified video game system my Atari 400 became.

+***

 ***